Combatant94/uk-economic-payment-network-2022-2024/README.md

 ⸻

-## 🚀 Live Dashboard
+### 🚀 Live Dashboard

-🎥 Explore the Interactive Dashboard:
+🎥 Explore the Interactive Dashboard: *(Coming soon – will be published on [NovyPro](https://www.novypro.com/) shortly)*

-👉 View on NovyPro￼
+Below is a preview image from the Power BI dashboard built with DAX measures and ONS trade data.

 <img width="789" height="452" alt="Screenshot 2025-11-01 at 12 36 37" src="https://github.com/user-attachments/assets/7823920e-ccee-4224-9c98-b9c19e29f0b1" />